TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below ).

 git gc performance).

-If the local Git clones need some kind of manual maintenance, you can find them under
+If the local Git clones need some kind of manual maintenance, you can find them under the

 <TeamCity Data Directory>/system/caches/git directory.
 The